Looking to hire Laravel developers? Try LaraJobs

 Basic Usage

-Existing Laravel mail stays unchanged:
+Existing Laravel mail stays compatible:

 Mail::to($user)->send(new WelcomeMail($user));